 The Seychelles is home to some of the world’s most beautiful beaches in the world, and Anse Lazio is no exception.
 Located on the northern tip of Praslin, Anse Lazio has every characteristic of a breathtaking beach: sparkling white sands, blue waters, and Takamaka trees.
 If you’re in Praslin, you simply cannot miss it.
 I always recommend checking out this tour, which bundles the day with another popular Praslin sight.

 Prior to heading out, triple check the tide with locals.
 During the wrong time of year, it can get quite windy and rough.
 If you’re on Praslin, be sure to check out some of the other most popular beaches nearby: Anse Georgette, Anse Source D’Argent (as I mentioned earlier), and Beau Vallon.
+You can visit all of these in one go by planning a private car for the day.

 11. Visit Sainte Anne Marine National Park